crisidev/mouse-follows-focus/README.md

-# GNOME shell extension typescript template
+# GNOME Shell - Mouse Follows Focus

-A template for my GNOME shell extensions in Typescript.
+This extension enables mouse-follows-focus on GNOME Shell 45+.

+The user experience is meant to be as similar as possible to i3/sway.